Cart

 Most common mistakes and how to avoid them

-1. Buying “just because it’s cheap”: Just because a silk blouse in a thrift store costs 5 PLN doesn’t mean you have to have it if it’s too small for you or in a color you hate.
+1. Buying “because it’s cheap”: Just because a silk blouse costs 5 PLN in a thrift store doesn’t mean you have to have it if it’s too small or in a color you hate.

 6. No measuring: Vintage sizing (e.g., from the 90s) differs from today’s.
-M/38 from 20 years ago is today’s S/36.
-Always check the measurements in centimeters.
+A 20-year-old M/38 is today’s S/36.
+Always check measurements in centimeters.

-Checklist: Does this item have potential for years to come?
+Checklist: Does this item have long-term potential?

 1. Is the material natural (cotton, wool, linen, silk, viscose)?